Skip to main content

 • You can book a national campsite through Parks Canada.

-• Bookings for BC’s provincial parks can be made within a four-month window from the date of travel on the Discover Camping website.
+• Bookings for BC’s provincial parks can be made four months in advance from the date of travel on the Discover Camping website.

-• There’s already high demand, but if you’re flexible, try checking back to see if you can snap up a cancellation, or check for private campsite options through Camping & RV in BC.
+• There’s always high demand, but if you’re flexible, try checking back to see if you can snag a cancellation, or check for private campsite options through Camping & RV in BC.

 man packing camping gear